 The risk comes from a neurotoxin found in the fish’s organs, particularly its liver, known as tetrodotoxin.

-Don’t worry though; Japanese law regulates the preparation of the fish in all restaurants with chefs going through 3 or more years of rigorous training.
+Don’t worry, though; Japanese law regulates the preparation of fish in all restaurants, with chefs going through 3 or more years of rigorous training.

-Fugu is often tried by westerners or general adrenaline seekers just for the experience but if you want a safer bet, Shimonoseki, a city in Western Japan, has had to date no fugu-related deaths whereas there are in general around 100 deaths a year.
+Westerners or general adrenaline seekers often try fugu just for the experience.
+Still, if you want a safer bet, Shimonoseki, a city in Western Japan, has had to date no fugu-related deaths, whereas there are, in general, around 100 deaths a year.

 The Giant Namibian Bullfrog or giant Pyxie is quite the delicacy in Namibia, often consumed as a celebratory dish, particularly by the Ovambo people.